NrgXnat/xnat-docker-compose/README.md

 # Dockerized XNAT
 Use this repository to quickly deploy an [XNAT](https://xnat.org/) instance on [docker](https://www.docker.com/).

+This `xnat-dev` branch is specifically for deploying in-development (or `SNAPSHOT`) versions of the XNAT war file.

 ## Introduction

 This repository contains files to bootstrap XNAT deployment.
 The build creates three containers: